Cross-selling is the technique of offering complementary products to customers to boost both revenue and satisfaction.

 Once you have taken a deep dive into who your clients are, it will be easier to create the perfect catalog and include the perfect product recommendations.

-As you know, the customer journey for a retailer buyer is different than the D2C customer journey.
+As you know, the customer journey for a retailer buyer is different from the D2C customer journey.
 This is especially true for retailers that release products seasonally and to different types of consumers.

 Since the buyer customer journey is different for the retail industry, it’s critical to map it out in detail.